 By default, all references in Swift are strong references.
 Each time you create a strong reference to an instance, ARC increases its reference count.
 The reference count is decreased when the reference is removed.

 In contrast, weak and unowned references do not increase the reference count.
 Weak and unowned references are used to prevent reference/retain cycles.
-A reference cycle occurs when two or more instances hold strong references for each other preventing ARC from deallocating them when they are no longer needed.
+A reference cycle occurs when two or more instances hold strong references for each other, preventing ARC from deallocating them when they are no longer needed.

 Structs, enums, and tuples are value types in Swift.
 They are copied when assigned or passed as arguments, simplifying memory management.